red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 ## INetworkDirectory

-Interface for managing a decentralised catalog of blockchain networks and their resources
+Interface for managing a decentralised directory of blockchain networks and their resources

 _This interface provides CRUD operations for networks and their associated resources.
 Networks are identified by chainId and can have multiple resources (RPC endpoints, explorers, etc.)_